jms290/NMT/README.md

 	+ D99 Atlas Aligned to NMT - **D99_atlas_1.2a_al2NMT.nii.gz**
 	+ F99 Transformation Parameters ([AFNI website](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/NMT_v1.2/volumetric_transformations/))- **/F99_volumetric_transformations**

-There is also a .spec file - **NMT_both.spec**, which is a text file used by SUMA to load in each of the left and right hemisphere surfaces above.
+In the surfaces folder, there is a .spec file - **NMT_both.spec**, which is a text file used by SUMA to load in each of the left and right hemisphere surfaces above.

+You will also find a folder called single_subject_scans/.
+This directory contains an example MRI script and tutorial for utilizing the NMT single-subject processing scripts (Single-Subject Processing).
+Folders containing your MRI scans will need to be placed in the single_subject_scans/ folder before you can properly use the single-subject processing scripts.

 ## Visualization in AFNI/SUMA